AutoStart WCF Services to Expose them as Service Bus Endpoints

 The solution I proposed was to leverage the Application Warm-Up Extension for IIS 7.5, which will proactively load and initialize processes before the first request arrives.
 While this is acceptable, I’ve found a better solution using the Windows Server AppFabric Autostart (thanks to conversations with Ron Jacobs).

 Windows Server AppFabric Autostart is a feature introduced in Windows 7 and Windows Server 2008 R2.
 The primary use cases are for reducing the latency incurred by the first message and to host WCF transports/protocols for which their are no listener adapters.
 As you can see, initializing the host so that it connects to the Service Bus is another benefit.

-  IIS Manager.
+Open IIS Manager.
 Navigate to your web application.
-Click on

 Pretty straightforward.
 I think you’ll like this solution, as it keeps everything within the AppFabric family.

 comments powered by Disqus